Holding Procedures 101

 Timing

-Unless published or instructed otherwise by ATC, the inbound leg timing is: 1 minute below 14,000 ft MSL, and 1.5 minutes at 14,001 ft MSL and above.
+Unless published or instructed otherwise by ATC, the inbound leg time should last:

-The controller may also give the leg length as a distance instead of time.
+ATC may also specify the leg length as a distance instead of a time.

 Wind correction